ahayashi/ahayashi.github.io/docs/index.md

 - Quantum Computing

 ### Recent Highlights
-- A full paper accepted at SC'24 [link](https://sc24.conference-program.com/presentation/?id=pap476&sess=sess371)
+- A full paper co-authored by Dr. Hayashi has been accepted at SC'24 ([link](https://sc24.conference-program.com/presentation/?id=pap476&sess=sess371)).
-- A full paper accepted at ISC'24 [link](https://ieeexplore.ieee.org/abstract/document/10528922)
+- A full paper co-authored by Dr. Hayashi has been accepted at ISC'24 ([link](https://ieeexplore.ieee.org/abstract/document/10528922)).
-- Received 2024 the CoC Outstanding Research Scientist Award [link](https://www.cc.gatech.edu/annual-awards-and-honors-past-recipients)
+- Dr. Hayashi Received 2024 the CoC Outstanding Research Scientist Award ([link](https://www.cc.gatech.edu/annual-awards-and-honors-past-recipients)).
-- Received the Best SCALE Challenge Award at IEEE/ACM CCGRID for two consecutive years ([2023](https://ccgrid2023.iisc.ac.in/awards/) and [2024](https://2024.ccgrid-conference.org/awards/))
+- Papers co-authored by Dr. Hayashi received the Best SCALE Challenge Award at IEEE/ACM CCGRID for two consecutive years ([2023](https://ccgrid2023.iisc.ac.in/awards/) and [2024](https://2024.ccgrid-conference.org/awards/)).
-- The IARPA AGILE project was started [link](https://www.iarpa.gov/research-programs/agile)
+- The IARPA AGILE project, the software aspect of which is led by Dr. Hayashi and was started in September 2022. [link](https://www.iarpa.gov/research-programs/agile)